 We’ve all been there: feeling completely out of control and wondering how to get back on track.
 It’s normal to feel a lack of agency over your life, especially when so much truly is out of your hands.
 You can’t force a hiring manager to pick you, and you can’t foresee a flat tire wrecking your carefully-planned schedule and budget.
 A lot of life is about how we deal with what it throws us, be it opportunities, challenges, or lemons.

 Because in spite of all the things that are up to fate, you do have some control.
 It’s just a matter of learning where to find it.
 Not sure where to look first?
-Here are some ways you can start to regain control.
+Here are some ways you can start to take back your life and gain more control.

 Part of the agency – or lack thereof – that we feel comes from what we expected to do with our lives versus what we’re actually accomplishing.
 Whatever you thought you’d be doing by now, life doesn’t always work out so simply.
 Things don’t go according to plan, especially when unexpected events change your course.
 Given where you’re at now, think about what you want to do or know.
 Is there something you always dreamed of doing?
 Something new that has recently captured your interest?
 Write some ideas down, then whittle it down and decide what matters to you the most.
 Turn these dreams into goals.